sksamuel/avro4s/README.md

 #### 1.8.2
 - Added support for @AvroName annotation #159
 - Tuple2 and Tuple3 now supported in Schema generation
+- Added support for LocalDateTime
+- Added native support for Seq[Byte] mapped to Schema.Type.Bytes

 * 1.6.4 - Added support for Vectors
 * 1.6.3 - Fixed issue with decimal schema using strings instead of ints for scale and precision